Baddum/Model418/README.md

-Model418 is a nice-to-use & highly flexible `ORM`.
+Model418 is a nice-to-use & highly flexible `ORM`.<br>
-It maps your data, from a database or another source, and its relationships into accessible objects.
+It maps your data, from a database or another source, and its relationships into accessible objects.<br>
 It could be used with or without a framework.

 1. [Features](#features)